 Are you aware of the role historically Black Greek-letter organizations and their members have played in the Black community and beyond?
-Join us for an exploration of the ongoing impact the Divine Nine, as they came to be known, have on the educational, economic, social and political advancements of the African American Community.
+Ja’Milla Lomas, Smith College Class of 2000, has been a member of Delta Sigma Theta Sorority, Incorporated, for more than 20 years.
+Join us as she explores the ongoing impact the Divine Nine, as they came to be known, have on the educational, economic, social and political advancements of the African American Community.

 From their founding at American colleges and universities, Greek-letter organizations have contributed to the seminal moments of civil rights advancement, been a resource of support for students in their educational development and served as pillars of community action and involvement as they championed matters that impact the daily lives of African Americans.

 Click here to register

 Limit: 100 participants

 You must be registered before 2:00 PM on Sunday, February 28 to join the event.
 The Zoom link and password details will be shared by 5:00 PM on the day prior to the event and again, a few hours prior to the start of the event.

 The Smith College Club of New York City respects your privacy!